 Srinagar is packed with diverse and scenic tourist attractions catering to all sorts of travelers.
 You have the option to book a tour or visit them on your own.
 Here is a list of the must-visit places in Srinagar for your easy reference.
-Pick & choose the ones you like, depending on your interests and time in hand.
+Pick & choose the ones you like, depending on your interests and the time at hand.

 1) Dal Lake:

 Covering an area of 26sq.
 Km, Dal Lake is rightly called the Jewel of Srinagar.
 Dal Lake is part of a natural wetland and includes floating gardens.
 The lake is encompassed by a boulevard lined with Mughal-era gardens, parks, hotels, and houseboats.
 Set against the eloquent backdrop of the Pir Panjal mountains, the glistening lake is home to kitschy Shikharas, floating gardens, and iconic houseboats.
 If you want to experience the lake’s vastness and panoramic views, the Shikhara cruise is a must.
-During winters, the lake freezes and becomes a site for ice skating.
+During winter, the lake freezes and becomes a site for ice skating.

 2) Shalimar Bagh, Mughal Gardens:

-A UNESCO recognized world heritage, Shalimar Bagh was constructed during the Mughal era.
+A UNESCO-recognized world heritage, Shalimar Bagh was constructed during the Mughal era.
 Mughal emperor Jahangir built it for his beloved wife Noor Jahan as a token of his love.
 Adorned with stunning Persian architecture, stellar fountains, lush green trees, and a wide array of flowers; the Mughal gardens look elegant.
 The Dal Lake flows right next to the charming gardens, adding to the romance and beauty of the place.

 3) Jama Masjid:

 One of Srinagar’s most blessed places is the grandiose Jama Masjid.
 Built 600 years ago, it is one of the oldest and largest mosques in Jammu and Kashmir.
-The mosque is an integral part of Srinagar history and has witnessed historical events for centuries.
+The mosque is an integral part of Srinagar’s history and has witnessed historical events for centuries.
 There can be no better place than the serene mosque if you are looking for tranquillity and spirituality.

 4) Nishat Bagh: